-Is it just me or don’t you think that travelling the world has never been easier?
+Is it just me or don’t you think that traveling the world has never been easier?
 Airlines are providing more routes, cheaper flight tickets are getting much easier to find especially if you book in advance and finding good affordable accommodation is easier to find with more options available.
+Not so much for vegan travel but they are on the rise!

-I sat there gobsmacked cause that was where I realised that my vegan friends tend to book holidays depending on the availability of vegan options in the city they are heading to.
+I sat there gobsmacked cause that was where I realized that my vegan friends tend to book holidays depending on the availability of vegan options in the city they are heading to.
 I’m still baffled by this!
-Although I’m guessing that this might not be the case for all vegan travellers.
+Although I’m guessing that this might not be the case for all vegan travelers.

 I will be upfront with you, I am not vegan, however, I am open-minded to it.
 As one of my best friends is vegan, she is teaching me what veganism is about and what it means to her.
 Here’s the thing, she isn’t the type to enforce her ideas on anyone which I am grateful for and I am someone who is open to anyone’s believes, ideas – well, you get my point.